WWakker/PatentsView-downloader/README.md

 # Patentsview-downloader
-Download data from Patentsview trough the API by month
+Download data from Patentsview through the API by month